m2lines/m2lines.github.io/content/research/research3.md

 ---
-title: "Learning from the errors of the models"
+title: 'Learning from the errors of the models'
 draft: false
 featured: true
 weight: 3
-heroHeading: 'Research themes'
+heroHeading: 'Learning from the errors of the models'
 heroSubHeading: ''
 heroBackground: '/images/32109555763_eb9bb215ef_k.jpg'
 ---